 I'm not really suggesting this - if Chris needs to be editing the theme and otherwise accessing the codebase, then it won't work to have the sole sandbox on the Commons.
 But for reasons such as the problem reported in this ticket, it's important to test in the production environment at at least some point in the process.

-#8 Updated by Chris Caruso over 6 years ago
+#8 Updated by Chris Caruso almost 7 years ago